jansony1/tidb-on-k8s-cn/README.md

 1. You will also need to install extra tools like helm.
 Check here for [detailed installation steps](https://github.com/nwcdlabs/kops-cn/blob/master/doc/Helm.md).

-## Step 2: install TiDB on kubernete cluster
+## Step 2: install TiDB on kubernetes cluster

 1. Ssh to the bastion server.
 If you are using Amazon AMI,  ssh -i < name-of-your-private-key >.pem  ec2-user@< ip-address > .
 For other linux type, try centos or ubuntu for the username.

 1. If you haven't **install helm**, refer to [Helm Installation](https://docs.aws.amazon.com/eks/latest/userguide/helm.html) for Helm installation.
 Skip this step if you have finished helm installation.
+   >Note : If you meet error 'cannot find tiller', after unzip helm.tgz, mv tiller to lo /usr/local/bin/ too.

 1. Add Pingcap into the Helm repo list.
     ```